fmerian/awesome-product-hunt/product-hunt-launch-kit.md

 # Shoutouts

 > `optional` You can shoutout products you use.
-200 characters max.
-Their makers will be notified in case they'd like to support your launch.
+Your launch will be listed on the Product Pages of companies you shout out.
+Also, launches with shoutouts are more likely to be featured on the homepage.

 ```
 How do you use the product?
 Why do you believe it's fantastic?